aryanjverma/als-detection/README.md

 ## ALS Detection Using Neural Networks and Support Vector Machines

-This project implements a machine learning pipeline to detect Amyotrophic Lateral Sclerosis (ALS) from CSV-formatted biosignal data.
+This project implements a machine learning pipeline to detect Amyotrophic Lateral Sclerosis (ALS) from CSV-formatted acoustic data.
 It uses a shallow neural network (MLPClassifier) and Support Vector Machines (SVC) to distinguish between ALS and normal samples, achieving high accuracy.

 ---